-This page covers the steps needed to incrementally update a bleeding-edge, development version of Firefox for Desktop using watchman to monitor filesystem changes and automatically generate the changed build outputs.
-Welcome, we're delighted to see you! :)
+Note: This page covers required steps to incrementally update a bleeding-edge, development version of Firefox for Desktop.
+We use watchman to monitor filesystem changes and automatically generate the changed build outputs.

-If you're having trouble following this documentation or hit a roadblock you can't get around, please contact one of:
+If you're having difficulty following this documentation, or hit a roadblock, please contact:

-Most Desktop developers on Mac OS X or Linux should find that
+Most Desktop developers on Mac OS X or Linux should find:

-- Modifying build system configuration and definitions.
-Kill
+- Modifying build system configuration and definitions, including

 mach watch, run

-mach build fasterto pick up the changes to the build system istelf, and restart
+mach build fasterto pick up the changes to the build system itself, and restart